Coming up this month. To see full listings visit the What's On page.

 Food & Drink

 Our gorgeous and vibrant café bar can quench your thirst or banish your hunger all day long.
 We serve a variety of hot and cold drinks and delicious cakes as well as our brand new menu made from home grown veg, locally sourced produce and handmade by our lovely kitchen team.
-We do breakfast, Sunday lunch and afternoon tea and will be launching a dessert menu very soon!
+We serve pub classics, burgers, Sunday lunch and afternoon tea!

 We are open daily from 11am during the week and 10am at the weekend and are open till late.
 The kitchen is open from 12pm-9pm Monday - Saturday, and 12pm - 8pm on Sundays.

 Arts & Crafts at Malt Cross is a non-profit workshop and gallery space located beneath the historic Music Hall in Nottingham’s city centre.
 We aim to provide education, exhibition and employment opportunities for artists and makers across the Midlands.
 In 2014 the Malt Cross received Heritage Lottery Funding to open a new space to support regional makers and provide opportunities for the general public to learn more about Arts & Crafts. ...

 The Malt Cross: One of Britain's last Victorian music halls The glamour and lights of the music hall were an exciting part of Nottingham's entertainment industry in the Victorian era, and the Malt Cross remains as one of the last remaining venues that celebrates this vibrant time.
 The site of the Malt Cross was originally a public house built in 1760 which stood on St James's Street which was one of Nottingham's most notorious thoroughfares.
 In 1877 the site was bought and redeveloped by builder and entrepreneur Charles Weldon who commissioned architect Edwin Hill to design an...